 Why county shows remain important in today's digital age

-From Suffolk to Somerset and Pembrokeshire to Perth – county and agricultural shows continue to be a much-loved fixture in the rural calendar.
+Offering a shop window for farming, the countryside and the rural way of life, county and agricultural shows continue to be a much-loved fixture in many people’s calendar.

-Of course, much like our farmers and their rural businesses, county shows have had to adapt with the times, now often encompassing a range of family-friendly activities that appeal to a wide audience.
+Of course, much like our farmers and their rural businesses, county shows have had to adapt with the times.
+Combining tradition with up-to-the-minute tech, they now also often encompass a large range of family-friendly activities that appeal to a wide audience.

 But at their heart they are still primarily agricultural shows, educating visitors about where their food comes from and how their rural surroundings are managed.

-In this digital age they also play a valuable function for farmers– providing a wonderful social occasion and helping to connect consumers with producers.
+In this digital age they also have a valuable function for farmers – providing a wonderful social occasion and helping them to connect with consumers.

-Savills has been supporting county shows for generations – and very often it is the first event many of our offices will look for when planning their list of events for the year.
+Savills has been supporting county shows for generations – and very often it is the first event many of our offices look for when planning their list of activity for the year.

 WHAT ARE THE BENEFITS OF ATTENDING A LOCAL COUNTY SHOW?